 .
 With the proportion of older people in the country due to rise from 23% to 28% and the number of those aged 85+ set to double by 2030, we have a joint responsibility as a population to promote quality of life for older people and ensure that we are avoiding negative stereotyping and casual ageism.

-can be adapted to every single client's personal needs and requirements, ensuring that older clients receive the quality of care that they deserve.
-At Sova Healthcare, we also ensure that all staff are compliant with Care Quality Commission (CQC) and Disclosed Barring Service (DBS) procedures, and that all of our care services are defined by providing the best quality of life for everyone regardless of age, gender, disability or illness.
+can be adapted to every single client's personal needs and requirements, ensuring that older clients receive the quality of care that they deserve and continue to live independently.
+At Sova Healthcare, we also ensure that all staff and live-in carers are compliant with Care Quality Commission (CQC) and Disclosed Barring Service (DBS) procedures, and that all of our personal care services are defined by providing the best quality of life for everyone regardless of age, gender, disability or illness.
 Likewise, we all have an individual responsibility to look out, care for, support and assist elderly people as much as we can whilst respecting their independence.

 In doing so, here are a few aspects to consider and take into account when engaging with older people:

 Loneliness is a key factor when considering quality of life.
 Now considered a serious public health issue, isolation has been proven to impact blood pressure and is closely linked to depression.
 Helping limit isolation can help improve an older person's quality of life, while enabling them to remain in the comfort of their own home.
 Community initiatives are helping to tackle loneliness for those who do not necessarily have any family nearby to see, but likewise, many of us are able to have a positive impact on an older person's life by spending valuable social time with them.
 Your spare time can be a source of vital companionship and emotional support.
 Alternatively, we can also provide companionship care services

 , helping older people to manage their everyday tasks whilst also keeping them company.